-- rain sensors, controllers, pump start relays, backflow devices, pumps, wells, etc. - c.
+- 1. A record drawing shall be required of all irrigation systems installed on commercial and residential developments and shall contain the following information: - a.
+Location, type pressure, and maximum flow available of all water sources. - Include limitations like days of week watering requirements. - b.
+Location type and size of all components, including sprinklers, microirrigation, main and lateral piping, master valves, valves, moisture sensors, rain sensors, controllers, pump start relays, backflow devices, pumps, wells, etc. - c.
 The flow rate, application rate (inches per hour), and the operating pressure for the sprinklers and microirrigation within each zone. - d.
 An irrigation schedule for each zone, for each season (monthly is preferred), indicating the frequency and duration each zone should operate to meet the plant water requirements without rainfall and stay within the hydraulic capacities of the sprinkler system installed. - e.
-The name, address, phone, email, professional license or certification number of the installation contractor. - f.
+The name, address, phone, email, professional license, or certification number of the installation contractor. - f.
 Date of installation. - g.
-Irrigation system maintenance schedule that shall include, but is not limited to the following: - routine visual inspections (at least 4 per vear); - adjustments to components to keep sprinklers straight, at the right height; - aligned and unobstructed nozzles and screens cleaned;
+Irrigation system maintenance schedule that shall include, but is not limited to, the following:

-- 4. filters cleaned and sensors monitored,; and - pressures and flows at the source and sprinklers are correct for original design.
+- 1. Routine visual inspections (at least 4 per year); - 2.
+Adjustments to components to keep sprinklers straight, at the right height; - 3.
+Aligned and unobstructed nozzles and screens cleaned; - 4.
+Filters cleaned and sensors monitored; and - 5.
+Pressures and flows at the source and sprinklers are correct for original design.

-F. Irrigation system maintenance.
+F. Irrigation System Maintenance

-- Repairs to all irrigation components shall be done with originally installed components, equivalent components or those with greater efficiency. - b.
-The operation of the irrigation system outside of the normal watering window shall be allowed for evaluating, maintaining or repairing the system or its components.
+- a.
+Repairs to all irrigation components shall be done with originally installed components, equivalent components, or those with greater efficiency. - b.
+The operation of the irrigation system outside of the normal watering window shall be allowed for evaluating, maintaining, or repairing the system or its components.

-G. Irrigation system management.
+G. Irrigation System Management

 - a.
 The frequency (times per week/month) and duration (minutes/hours) of the operation of each zone shall be adjusted and operate in order to meet the water needs of the plants within each zone as a supplement to rainfall.
 Adjustments shall be made a minimum 4 times per year to match the seasonal changes of the plants and the operational restrictions. - b.
-It is recommended that the schedule be adjusted monthly or controllers be properly installed and programmed to automatically adjust to maximize water savings.
+It is recommended that the schedule be adjusted monthly, or controllers be properly installed and programmed to automatically adjust to maximize water savings.